-Chief Executive & Principal
+Deputy Chief Executive & Principal of Leeds City College

 1.2 Welcome from the course team

 Welcome to the Department of HE Law, Leadership & Business and in particular the LLB (Hons).

 This handbook provides you with information about your LLB (Hons) course (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.